JamesLMilner/facebook-pop-viz/README.md

     npm install -g live-server
     live-server

- You just have to change the url variable in the index.html file to the appropriate tif file:
+ Make sure you run this from the repo root directory.
+Then you just have to change the url variable in the index.html file to the appropriate tif file:

 ```javascript